We're not just fighting flood... we're fighting time itself! And I'm gonna win!

 .
 Ood Sigma

-appears for a moment, and the Doctor questions the Ood, wondering if this is his time.
-If now is when he's supposed to die.
+appears for a moment, and the Doctor questions him, wondering if is when he's supposed to die.

 Ood Sigma simply vanishes, leaving a distressed and panicked Doctor to dash into the TARDIS and lock the door behind him.
 The Cloister Bell begins to go off, but the Doctor declares "no" and valiantly throws himself into the next episode preview.